severdia/shakespeare-obsidian/scripts_source/markdown/As You Like It/Act 2, Scene 6.md

 *Enter Orlando and Adam.*

 **ADAM.**
-==1== Dear master, I can go no further.
+==1==Dear master, I can go no further.
 O, I die for food!
 Here lie I down, and measure out my grave.
 Farewell, kind master.

 **ORL.**
-==2== Why, how now, Adam?
+==2==Why, how now, Adam?
 No greater heart in thee?
 Live a little, comfort a little, cheer thyself a little.
 If this uncouth forest yield any thing savage, I will either be food for it, or bring it for food to thee.
 Thy conceit is nearer death than thy powers.
 For my sake be comfortable, hold death a while at the arm’s end.
 I will here be with thee presently, and if I bring thee not something to eat, I will give thee leave to die; but if thou diest before I come, thou art a mocker of my labor.
 Well said, thou look’st cheerly, and I’ll be with thee quickly.
 Yet thou liest in the bleak air.
 Come, I will bear thee to some shelter, and thou shalt not die for lack of a dinner if there live any thing in this desert.
 Cheerly, good Adam!

 *Exeunt.*